 5) Turkey Kofta Bowl

 Combine ground turkey with grated onion, minced garlic, chopped parsley and ground cumin and coriander, then form the mixture into small patties or logs.
 Serve alongside a basic salad with cucumber, tomato, lemon, and olive oil dressing.
-A yogurt sauce made with Greek yogurt, lemon, salt, and mint keeps it fresh and tender.
-Depending on what you feel like, try it on couscous, or cauliflower rice.
+If you like, you can use couscous, or cauliflower rice.

 6) Lentil Veggie Bowl

-Boil green or brown lentils until they are tender, then mix in olive oil and a small amount of red wine vinegar.
-For added sweetness and charring, include roasted zucchini, peppers, and red onion.
-Chopped parsley adds liveliness, while feta adds a creamy saltiness.
-This one holds up well for meal prep without turning soggy.
+Prepare green or brown lentils by boiling them until soft.
+Then, stir in some olive oil and a little red wine vinegar.
+For sweetness and char, add some roasted zucchini, peppers, and red onions.
+Parsley is lively, and feta offers creaminess and saltiness.
+This one is great for meal prep as it won’t get soggy over time.

 7) Hummus Veggie Bowl

-Spread hummus along the bottom of the bowl as if it were a built-in sauce.
-Include cauliflower roasted with smoked paprika and cumin and brown rice.
-Finish with a squeeze of lemon to cut through the richness and some parsley.
-If you want some heat, add a spoonful of harissa on the side.
+Layer hummus at the bottom of the bowl like it’s a built-in sauce.
+Add in roasted cauliflower with smoked paprika and cumin, and some brown rice.
+A spritz of lemon will cut the richness, and some parsley is a nice touch.
+If you like it spicy, leave some harissa on the side for dipping.

 8) Tuna Bean Bowl

-Use canned tuna packed in olive oil or water and mix it with drained white beans for an instant protein boost.
-For some crunch and brine, mix in celery, red onion, and olives.
-Dress it with lemon juice, olive oil, and black pepper, and then spoon it over the arugula.
-It is fast to prepare, great for families, and surprisingly filling.
+Using Tasks for canned tuna packed in either olive oil or water, and mix it with some drained white beans to give it an instant protein boost.
+For some crunch and salt, add in some celery, red onion, and olives.
+Dress it with lemon juice, olive oil, and black pepper, and then pour it over arugula.
+This one is quick to prep, excellent for family meals, and is surprisingly filling.

 9) Halloumi Watermelon Bowl